RiyaRawal211/Analyst-ECommerce-Consumer-Behaviour-Analysis/README.md

 ## Project Overview
 In the highly competitive world of e-commerce, businesses must do more than attract website visitors — they must understand their customers’ behaviors, preferences, and decision-making patterns to remain profitable and sustainable.

-This project focuses on analyzing consumer behavior using an e-commerce dataset that includes customer demographics, purchase patterns, loyalty indicators, return behavior, and engagement signals.
+This project focuses on analyzing consumer behavior of an e-commerce dataset that includes customer demographics, purchase patterns, loyalty indicators, return rate , and engagement with ads.

+# Objective:
 The objective is to extract actionable insights that can help optimize marketing strategies, improve customer satisfaction, and enhance revenue generation.

-As a Business Analyst, I conducted comprehensive data cleaning, exploratory data analysis (EDA), and developed key performance indicators (KPIs).
+As a Business Analyst, I have conducted comprehensive data cleaning, exploratory data analysis (EDA), and developed key performance indicators (KPIs).
 Visualizations were created to highlight customer segments, behavioral trends, and business-impacting patterns.
 The final outcomes were summarized in an interactive dashboard using Tableau, enabling data-driven decision-making for stakeholders.

 ## Data Sources